microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/docs/Core Labs/01-Introduction/02-risk-categories-attack-strategies.md

 **Question**: Which risk category would be most relevant for testing a customer service chatbot in healthcare?

 <details>
-<summary>Click to see answer</summary>
+<summary>Click to see **Answer**</summary>

-**Answer**: While all categories are important, **Hateful and Unfair Content** would be particularly critical for healthcare customer service to ensure equitable treatment and avoid discrimination based on protected characteristics. **Self-Harm Related Content** would also be important given the healthcare context.
+ While all categories are important, **Hateful and Unfair Content** would be particularly critical for healthcare customer service to ensure equitable treatment and avoid discrimination based on protected characteristics.

+ **Self-Harm Related Content** would also be important given the healthcare context.

 </details>